- Exhibition Premieres at Amarillo Museum of Art -

 Certilman Family Collection

-Steven Certilman and Terri Frank have acquired a significant collection of contemporary Cuban art over the past 25 years.
+Steven and Terri Certilman have acquired a significant collection of contemporary Cuban art over the past 25 years.
 They source pieces from the artists directly during their frequent travels to Cuba and their extensive collection track the creative journey of artists throughout their careers.
 Through their organization, Discoveries in Art, they aim to promote

 Cuban artists through exhibitions and publications, fostering goodwill, understanding, and respect between the people of the United States and our neighbors to the south.